Aideveloper-dev/IEEE_CIS_ZEN_challenge/README.md

 # 3D Avatar Generator and Customization Platform (Zen/CIS-IEEE challenge )
+This project is divided into two main parts : a web application and a mobile application.
+Let's begin with the web application.
+# Web application
 A full-stack web application that generates personalized 3D avatars using conditional Generative Adversarial Networks (cGAN) and allows users to customize their avatars with clothing, hair, and other features.
 ## 3D Personalized Avatar Customization Interface Demo
 Here is an image of the customization interface for the 3D personalized avatar, which corresponds to 15 personalized body measurements and includes virtual try-on features.